 I bring an extensive and unique blend of experience living with ADHD, parenting children with ADHD and anxiety, education, research, and clinical experience to the table.

 The foundation of my work to developing confident, resilient, successful children comes from years of clinical practice and research.
 As a parent, I know how hard can be to be the parent you want to be for your children.
 Having a first-hand understanding of what effective, though practical, strategies for busy families and professionals are available to you is a major step towards better supporting your kids.

 In our work together, we learn how to communicate effectively to create connection, cooperation, and harmony in the home.

 Another important aspect of my work is to help families understand anxiety, how it shows up, and how to respond to it effectively (rather than make it worse!).
 In my practice, I help parents manage worries such as separation fears, fear of the dark, and worries about the weather.
 We also help families with the heat of the moment emotional outbursts.

-We work on understanding ADHD and how it affects children’s lives at home, at school, and within their relationships with parents, teachers, peers, and siblings.
+And, for families with amazing, neurodivergent kiddos, we work together to understand their brain differences and how it affects children’s lives at home, at school, and within their relationships with parents, teachers, peers, and siblings.
 I help kids and families overcome stigma and embrace their diagnosis.
-We teach kids how to be successful with ADHD.
+We teach kids how to be successful with their neurodivergence.

-After almost a decade I decided to go back to school and earned a Master’s degree, at which time I started consulting to schools and working in private practice as a psychologist.
+After almost a decade working with families, I decided to go back to school and earned a Master’s degree, at which time I started consulting to schools and working in private practice as a psychologist.
 I then eventually earned my Ph.D. in Psychology specializing specifically in ADHD and anxiety.

 I have published numerous articles in various newspapers but have published work in peer-reviewed, academic journals such as Child Care in Practice and Inclusive Educator Journal.